Information for Applicants and nominators

 Who can win:

-Individuals or small teams who are making exceptional contributions to the advancement of the rigor, reliability, robustness, and transparency of research.
+Individuals or small teams making exceptional contributions to improving the ways in which knowledge is produced and shared.
+Their work should enhance the transparency, trustworthiness, and broader relevance of research practices across any field of scholarship.
 Find out what we honor here.
 See previous winners here.

 How much: